gchq/sleeper/docs/02-deployment-guide.md

 ## Get your environment set up

 You will need to get your environment set up correctly so that you can deploy a Sleeper instance to AWS and then interact with it.
-Follow the [getting started guide](01-getting-started.md) to install the Sleeper CLI.
+See [getting started](01-getting-started.md) for how to install the Sleeper CLI.
 The information below provides more detail.

 ### Configure AWS